jamiter/node-cheddargetter/README.md

 This module will simplify the process of integrating CheddarGetter into your existing node.js apps.

-As of version 0.1.4 the module implements the fallowing API calls:
+As of version 0.1.4 the module implements the following API calls:

 * `getAllPricingPlans(callback)`
 * `getPricingPlan(planCode, callback)`